 Academic Course

 An evening academic course is an integral part of the Washington Semester learning experience.
-Students choose one from approximately 30 courses typically offered each semester or summer term.
+Students choose one course from approximately 30 courses typically offered each semester or summer term.
 All courses meet for three hours one night a week but are otherwise like the courses taught at Rochester.

 The courses are led by highly qualified faculty who are dedicated teachers.
 They are grounded in traditional disciplines yet taught within the context of the many resources offered in Washington, D.C.